 Notice Regarding Temporary Changes to Phoenix Australia Traumatic Stress Research Clinic Operations due to COVID-19:

-Thank you for expressing your interest in the Phoenix Traumatic Stress Research Clinic.
+Thank you for expressing your interest in the Traumatic Stress Research Clinic.

-Presently, recruitment for the IMPACT trial is open and will be delivered through both telehealth and face-to-face treatment.
-While recruitment for the BDNF trial is currently paused we anticipate this will be opening for face-to-face treatment soon and we welcome expressions of interest for this trial.
+Presently, recruitment for the IMPACT trial is open and treatment is delivered via telehealth (video-conferencing) for Victorian residents.
+Recruitment for the BDNF trial is currently paused and will re-open when face to face appointments resume.
+In the meantime we welcome expressions of interest for this trial.

-For more information about these changes, please free to call the Phoenix Clinic hotline during business hours at 1800 514 905, or to email us at [email protected].
+For more information about the treatments we are currently offering through our trial work, and any questions related, please free to call the Phoenix Clinic hotline during business hours at 1800 514 905, or to email us at [email protected].